Annual Community Survey

 The Annual Community Survey is one of the many tools that Council uses to enhance community input into the planning of council business and future years' annual budgets.

-The most recent Annual Community Survey commenced in November 2015 and concluded on 6 December 2015.
+The November 2016 Annual Community Survey commenced 11 October and concluded on 28 October.

-The Annual Community Survey was also undertaken in 2013, 2014 and February 2015.
+The Annual Community Survey was also undertaken in 2013, 2014, and February and November 2015.
 The Survey provides a measure of the level of community satisfaction and perceived performance of services provided by the Council to its residents.

 The City of Burnside is committed to providing services to the community in the most cost effective manner possible, while at the same time constructing and properly maintaining vital infrastructure for the benefit of existing and future generations.

-The results from November 2015 show that the City of Burnside recorded an average (mean) satisfaction score of 7.2 out of 10, which is an increase in comparison to the February 2015 result of 7.1, the 2014 result of 6.9 and significantly higher than the 2013 result of 6.7.
-Resident perceptions have been more positive in 2015 indicating that Council is generally meeting residents’ needs.
+The results from October/November 2016 show that the City of Burnside recorded an average (mean) satisfaction score of 7.1 out of 10.
+Resident perceptions have been positive in 2016 indicating that Council is generally meeting residents’ needs.